The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal discovery algorithms

 In the example we have used, all of the variables in the causal model were observed variables.
 In general (and especially in a quantum context), one might only observe a subset of the variables that are part of the causal model.
 Even in this case, however, one should prefer those causal models wherein the conditional independences in the probability distribution over the observed variables are stable to changes in the causal-statistical parameters.

 This is the main assumption of the causal discovery algorithms, usually called \emph{faithfulness }\cite{Spirtes2001} or \emph{stability}\cite{Pearl2009}.
+For a physicist, it is natural to call this an assumption of \emph{no fine-tuning}.
 It is the key assumption in our analysis, so we highlight it:

-\textbf{Faithfulness: }The probability distribution induced by a causal model M (over the variables in M or some subset thereof) is faithful if its conditional independences continue to hold for any variation of the causal-statistical parameters in M.
+\begin{quote} \textbf{Faithfulness (no fine-tuning): }The probability distribution induced by a causal model M (over the variables in M or some subset thereof) is faithful (not fine-tuned) if its conditional independences continue to hold for any variation of the causal-statistical parameters in M. \end{quote}

-In other words, causal discovery algorithms assume that any conditional independences in the observed statistics are not a result of \emph{ fine-tuning} of the causal-statistical parameters.
-All independences should be a consequence of the causal structure alone.
-For almost any probability density over the parameter space, the parameter choices that can explain the statistical dependences in question within the \emph{un}natural causal structures will be found to have measure zero.
+In other words, all conditional independences should be a consequence of the causal structure alone, not a result of the causal-statistical parameters taking some particular set of values.
+If one assumes a uniform prior over the space of causal-statistical parameters, then the parameter choices that can explain conditional independence relations that are not implied by the causal structure are found to have measure zero.

-The second major assumption of causal discovery algorithms is an appeal to Occam's razor, an assumption that one should favour the most simple or most minimal model that explains the statistics.
+The second major assumption of CI-based causal discovery algorithms is an appeal to Occam's razor, an assumption that one should favour the most simple or most minimal model that explains the statistics.
 Again, it can be applied both for the case where the observed variables are all the variables in the causal model, or the case where they are some subset thereof.

 A causal model $M$ will be said to \emph{simulate} another causal model $M'$ on a set of variables $V$ if for every choice of causal-statistical parameters on $M'$, there is a choice of causal-statistical parameters on $M$ such that $M$ yields the same distribution over $V$ as $M'$ does.
 We can now define the assumption of minimality.